Home Health Care Agencies

 Median Monthly Cost

-Rhode Island's home health aide costs are 1.5% higher than the national average of $6,483.
+Rhode Island's home health aide costs are 1.5% higher than the national average of $6,500/month.

-The cost of home health care in Rhode Island is influenced by factors such as the state's higher cost of living and demand for specialized care services.
+The cost of home health care in Rhode Island is influenced by the state's higher cost of living and demand for specialized senior services.

 Care TypeMonthly Costvs.
 National